Anorexia nervosa, commonly abbreviated as AN, is one of the eating disorders similar to bulimia, and binge eating disorder.

 Binge-Purge: People with the binge-purge subtype of anorexia nervosa also place severe restrictions on the amount and type of food they consume.
 In addition, they may have binge eating and purging behaviors (such as vomiting, use of laxatives and diuretics, etc.).

-What causes the mortality related to anorexia nervosa?
+Causes the mortality related to anorexia nervosa

 While many young women and men with this disorder die from complications associated with starvation, others die of suicide.
 In women, suicide is much more common in those with anorexia than with most other mental disorders.